orionrobots/orionrobots.github.io/_posts/2022-11-20-battery-choices-update-2022.md

 In the Raspberry Pi based [Learn Robotics Programming](http://packt.live/2XccaKe) book I use a USB power bank to provide power to the Raspberry Pi and electronics, while AA batteries are used for motor power.
 These USB power banks can be pricey, but are a safe option in that they usually have battery management built in, and are designed to be used with electronics.
 They are easy to charge and don't require any specialist chargers.

 They can be bulky, and you have to shop around for those with enough current capacity to handle a Pi.
-The awesome [Pimoroni Trilobot](https://shop.pimoroni.com/products/trilobot) uses a USB power bank to power the Rasberry Pi and the motors so may be a model to consider.
+The awesome [Pimoroni Trilobot](https://shop.pimoroni.com/products/trilobot) uses a USB power bank to power the Raspberry Pi and the motors so may be a model to consider.

 ## 18650 Battery cells